 Besides the SBDC and SCORE, there are many other local business resources available.
 Wisconsin businesses can take advantage of the Regional Business Fund, the Mississippi River Regional Planning Commission, Momentum West Wisconsin, and the St. Croix Valley Business Innovation Center.
 Minnesota businesses can explore the Minnesota Department of Employment and Economic Development and the Minnesota Chamber of Commerce Business & Economic Development Resources.
 Visit Royal’s Business Startup & Growth page for a list of links to these resources.

-“These are organizations that serve businesses in specific areas – they offer a support network and may also have financial tools available for qualifying businesses,” explains Blake.
+“These are organizations that serve businesses in specific areas – they offer a support network and may also have financial tools available for qualifying businesses,” explains our business banker.
 Because they’re created to boost economic development in a region or help businesses with specific financial needs, they may offer more specialized assistance or limited resources.
-“I can help direct you to these groups if I think they’re appropriate for you,” says Blake.
+“Our team can help direct you to these groups if we think they’re appropriate for you,” says our business banker.
 “This usually happens after we have a conversation about your specific business idea and needs.”

 Royal Knows Business Banking

 Royal also offers business owners the convenience of an online application for business loans and accounts.
 “Once you’ve decided on what accounts or funding you need, it’s really easy to use those online applications and walk through everything at your own pace.
-And you can always consult with a business banker like me if you have questions,” explains Blake.
+And you can always consult with a business banker if you have questions,” explains our business banker.

-Blake also emphasizes that no business question is too trivial to ask.
+Our business bankers also emphasizes that no business question is too trivial to ask.
 “As you can imagine, I’ve had all kinds of conversations with people at every stage of entrepreneurship.
 We’re committed to helping people succeed and being completely transparent with them.
-If I can’t help with a question, I probably know of a resource with answers,” he says.
+If I can’t help with a question, I probably know of a resource with answers,” says one of our business team members.
 “Even if that means Royal isn’t getting your business today, maybe we can help in the future – we’re focused on the long term and doing what’s truly best for you as a business owner.”
 It’s this commitment to openness, honesty, and long-term relationships that sets business banking at Royal apart.

 Want to learn more about starting or growing a business?
 Check out the following resources:

-Have more questions for Blake?
-Reach out to Blake directly or find a business banker near you.
+Have more business banking questions?
+Find a business banker near you.

 Looking for more resources to help you start or grow a business?